Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ### Sniffing
 - Please include the face (i.e. eyes, ears, nose) and the hand holding the object in the bounding box

+### Whale
+- In cases where a spout is visible, it is included in the bounding box